-Students should not arrive before 7:30 a.m. unless they are registered in the Before School Program.
+Students should not arrive before 7:30 a.m.
 Students may be dropped off and enter the front of the building, which faces Clay Street.
-When arriving at school in the morning, all students are required to remain outside, unless otherwise directed.
-At 7:47 a.m., students will be dismissed to lockers.
+When arriving at school in the morning, all students are required to report to the designated waiting area.
+At 7:46 a.m., students will be dismissed to lockers.
 At 7:55 a.m., class begins.
 Students who arrive at the front desk at or after 7:55 a.m. are considered tardy to school.